What are cookies, web beacons, and similar technologies?

 4. To gather relevant data that helps us deliver marketing and advertising content relevant to your interests.

-Your options when it comes cookies, web beacons and similar technologies
+Your options when it comes to cookies, web beacons, and similar technologies

 You can change your web browser’s settings to reflect your cookie preferences.
 Use these links to find out more information about cookie settings for these common browsers:

-Just keep in mind that if you disable cookies, web beacons and similar technologies there might be some functionality that will not work or not operate correctly on our site.
+Also, you can opt-out of third-party advertising cookies at any time by visiting this page.
+Just keep in mind that if you disable cookies, web beacons, and similar technologies, some functionality might not work or not operate correctly on our site.